 Not all group boards are created equal.
 You know you’ll want to only consider groups that are relevant to your brand.
 The next thing to consider when deciding which boards to join is the number of followers.
 More followers mean more eyeballs.
 However, there’s more to think about, as well.
 We all know more isn’t always better.
 Along with a high number of followers, you also want to belong to active boards.
 You can determine the rate of activity by checking out the number of repins you see across the board.

 Another number to pay attention to is how many contributors the board has.
 If there are a lot of people already, this is good because it’s probably an active board that is currently recruiting.
 Boards with lower numbers may be new and could be worth a shot, as well, but it’s also possible that these are exclusive or closed groups.
 Check the description to see if they’re inviting new members.

-Group Pinterest boards are great not only to grow you own traffic and engagement, but also to collaborate with others who have an interest in your product or niche.
+Group Pinterest boards are great not only to grow your own traffic and engagement but also to collaborate with others who have an interest in your product or niche.
 Networking is almost always a worthwhile endeavor when it comes to business.
-So go out there, find some boards, make new friends and get pinning.
+So go out there, find some boards, make new friends, and get pinning.